ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-2-writing-style.md

 layout: "learningpathall"
 ---

-Read this section to effectively write in a style consistent with the rest of the tutorials.
-Content that deviates too much from these guidelines will have to be revised accordingly.
+Read this section to effectively write in a style consistent with other Learning Paths.

+Content that deviates significantly from these guidelines will need to be revised.

 ## Voice